marin-cabac/marin-cabac.github.io/_posts/2018-03-01-the_meaning_of_self_in_ruby.markdown

 The idea for this post came from a conversation with one of my classmates at FLATIRON.
 Later I saw the same question asked on many different Ruby forums (as well as other programming  forums.)

 Self in Ruby is often considered  a very confusing subject.
 This is  because, well, it is a very confusing subject.
 In my case  a huge obstacle in understanding certain subjects in programming is trying to decipher too much code at once.
 So often I find myself  taking somebody else's example and trying to simplify the code  by eliminating as many parts of it as possible while leaving just the part that I am trying to understand.
-This can turn, at times, into a  very painful and long process   So in a desperate attempt to shed some light on this infamous subject "The meaning of self in Ruby"  I will use a very basic examples and I will try to keep it as short as simple and as clear as possible, so please bear with me.
+This can turn, at times, into a  very painful and long process   So in a desperate attempt to shed some light on this infamous subject "The meaning of 'self' in Ruby"  I will use a very basic examples and I will try to keep it as short as simple and as clear as possible, so please bear with me.

 First of all  what is self? "self" is a reserved keyword in Ruby.
 For example "self" in Ruby is the same as "this" in Java.
 "Self" refers to an object, the current object.
-However the meaning of  "self" can change a few times even within the same portion of the code and sometimes for an unexperienced programmer this sudden shift can go unnoticed.
+However the meaning of  "self" can change a few times even within the same portion of the code and sometimes even for an experienced programmer this sudden shift can go unnoticed.

 In my  example I am going to create a class named "Mother_ufo_ship" which is going to serve as a blueprint for creating "baby_ufo_ships" (which are instances of Mother_ufo_ship).
 My goal is to be able to illustrate that the same keyword "self" can be used  to point to  different things within the same portion of the code.